regiscamimura/arcade-youtube/youtube/README.md

 poetry install
 ```

-> 💡 **Note**: This will be available via `pip install arcade_youtube` once it's integrated into the Arcade tools.
-For now, you'll need to use Poetry to manage the dependencies.

 ## Setting Up Your Environment Variables 🔑

 Before you can start spying on YouTube activity (in a totally non-creepy way), you'll need to set up your Google API credentials.
 Here's how: